Executive Search Practice Leader

-Renée Danger-James brings nearly 30 years of experience as a nonprofit administrator and development professional within the arts and culture sector, as well as in higher education.
+Renée Danger-James (she/her/hers) brings nearly 30 years of experience as a nonprofit administrator and development professional within the arts and culture sector, as well as in higher education.
 Her vast expertise covers the areas of relationship and consensus building, fundraising, event management, strategic visioning, and business mediation across diverse constituencies.
 Her creative vision and collaborative approach have consistently inspired positive organizational growth, delivering results that exceed established goals.

 Prior to joining ACG, Danger-James served as Senior Director of Development and Major Gift Officer for Warren Wilson College.
 In these roles, she supported rebranding initiatives under new executive leadership, grew the portfolio of donors, and strengthened relationships with alumni, significantly expanding alumni giving and support for the arts and humanities programs.

 “Culture is how we live, and practice, our humanity.
 Art is the mirror that can inform, inspire, and empower enlightenment and fuel change.
 This positions our sector to lead with urgency, and commitment, to the transformational power of equity, diversity, inclusion, and access.”